weltliteratur/vossanto/special_cases.md

   pointed in a direction that feels as though it will lead straight to the next big thing. [link](https://vossanto.weltliteratur.net/timeline/#1175017_0)
+- He acts as if he were the *Louis Pasteur* of /poverty/, identifying its forms for the first time through the lens of some sociological microscope.

 Additional adjectives
 ---------------------